-- 5.4.2 Type A areas shall be no greater than 0.1 m2.
-Type B areas shall be no greater than permitted by Table 5.1 according to the distance from the relevant boundary. - 5.4.3 The fire resisting glazing shall be rated for integrity, and the FRR of both the glazing and the external wall shall be in accordance with Paragraph 2.3.
+5.4.3 Type A areas shall be no greater than 0.1 m.
+Type B areas shall be no greater than permitted by Table 5.1 according to the distance from the relevant boundary.

 - 5.4.4 There is no limitation on the spacing between adjacent Type A and Type B areas which occur in different firecells.
 Within a firecell the following requirements shall apply (refer to Figure 5.1): - a) Type A areas shall be no closer, both vertically and horizontally, than 1.5 m to another Type A or to a Type B area, - b) Type B areas shall be no closer to one another, vertically or horizontally, than the dimensions X or Y shown on Figure 5.1, and - c) Where Type B areas are staggered, rather than being aligned vertically or horizontally, the shortest distance, in any direction, between adjacent areas shall be no less than the greater of the X and Y measurements.